kali-linex/linex/Documentation/arch/ia64/fsys.rst

 (fsyscall_table).
 This table contains one entry for each system call.
 By default, a system call is handled by fsys_fallback_syscall().
-This routine takes care of entering (full) kernel mode and calling the normal Linux system call handler.
+This routine takes care of entering (full) kernel mode and calling the normal Linex system call handler.
 For performance-critical system calls, it is possible to write a hand-tuned fsyscall_handler.
 For example, fsys.S contains fsys_getpid(), which is a hand-tuned version of the getpid() system call.